-With the ongoing changes in CDC, VA State, and local Health Department recommendations, the SYA Board of Directors has had to make changes to support the safety of our children.
+With the ongoing changes in CDC, VA State, and local Health Department recommendations, the SYA Board of Directors has made changes to support the safety of our children.
 SYA follows and creates their protocols based on recommendations of all entities mentioned.
-For all SYA indoor and outdoor sports, Fairfax County has rolled back their requirements to allow all to choose whether or not they wish to wear masks.
+For all SYA indoor and outdoor sports, Fairfax County has rolled back their requirements to allow all to choose whether or not to wear masks.
 SYA will follow these recommendations.
 Please respect the choices of all individuals when choosing to be masked or unmasked.

-Therefore, the following policies are in place for all SYA activities.
+Therefore, the following policies are in place for all SYA activities:

 MASKS – INDOORS AND OUTDOORS

 All participants, coaches, officials, and spectators have the option to wear a mask.
-Under all circumstances and at no time should anyone (masked or unmasked) attend an SYA activity if they are symptomatic or exhibit any conditions listed in our 6 step plan.
+Under all circumstances, and at no time should anyone (masked or unmasked), attend an SYA activity if they are symptomatic or exhibit any conditions listed in our 4 step plan.

 STEP 1 – PREVENTION